ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+2. And be it enacted, That in this state the bushel of
+barley shall consist of forty-eight pounds ; of buckwheat,
 fifty pounds; of clover seed, sixty-four pounds; of In­
 dian corn, fifty-six pounds ; of amber sugar cane seed,
 fifty-seven pounds ; of oats, thirty pounds ; of rye, fifty­